How to Play Jazz Piano – A Beginners Guide

-Listen closely for things like note choices, articulation placement of rhythms, etc. This kind of stuff can be very different than classical.
+Listen closely for things like note choices, articulation placement of rhythms, syncopation etc. This kind of stuff can be very different than classical.
 Especially when it comes to beat placement and where accents are played.

-On a final note, please keep in mind that when you play jazz, rhythm and articulation take on a much greater significance Never forget that.
-It’s not just the notes it’s how you rhythmically play them.
+On a final note, please keep in mind that when you play jazz, rhythm and articulation take on a much greater significance.
+Never forget that.
+It’s not just the notes, it’s how you rhythmically play them.
 As Duke Ellington said, “It don’t mean a thing if it ain’t go that swing!”

-3. Jazz Theory Concepts
+Step 3: Jazz Piano Theory Concepts

 A good place to start is to learn a few II-V-I (2-5-1) licks.
 It’s the most common chord progression in jazz.

-5. Building Your Own Jazz Vocabulary
+Step 5: Building Your Own Jazz Improvisation

 By coming up with your own vocabulary you’re essentially finding your own voice within the jazz tradition.